CopernicaMarketingSoftware/Documentation/ResponsiveEmail/json/block-follow.md

 ## Attributes

-Just like any other block we do support custom attributes.
+Just like some other blocks we support to apply custom attributes on the links.
 But as a follow block is essentially a collection we support custom attributes for each element.
 Because of this attributes are applied slightly differently.
 Simply create a element with the name of the platform in the root of the follow block.
 Within there you create a regular